-How much will the ticket cost?
+- How much will the ticket cost?

-How many points will I lose?
+- How many points will I gain?

-Will I be able to take a driver training course to reduce the effect?
+- Will I be able to take a driver training course to reduce the effect?

-Will the speeding ticket raise my car insurance rates?
+- Will the speeding ticket raise my car insurance rates?

-The answers to pretty much all of these questions depends on a variety of factors.
+The answers to pretty much all of these questions depend on a variety of factors.
 However, when it comes to speeding tickets and your car insurance rates, you have more control than you might think.

 Auto Insurance Company Policies Regarding Tickets

-Every car insurance company has different policies regarding how they deal with policyholders who get speeding tickets.
-Companies typically wait until policy renewal in order to hit policyholders with rate increases following a speeding ticket.
+- Impact next year’s premium – Companies typically wait for policy renewal time to hit policyholders with rate increases following a speeding ticket.
 So while it does not affect a policy that is already in place, it often does impact the following year’s premium.

-Some companies will have a ticket forgiveness policy for their clients, especially long-term clients.
-This typically means that the first ticket in a three-year period does not automatically mean a rate increase.
-However, for other companies the first driving citation will automatically mean increased rates, especially for new clients, younger drivers, elderly drivers, those with accidents on their driving record, those with insurance claims on their policy and those having other risk factors.
+- Possible automatic penalties – For other companies, the first driving citation will automatically mean increased rates, especially for new clients, younger drivers, elderly drivers, those with accidents on their driving record, those with insurance claims on their policy and those having other risk factors.

 A speeding ticket that is just barely over the speed limit is more likely to be forgiven than one that borders on reckless driving.

 It’s All About Timing

-- Multiple tickets – If you have already had another speeding ticket within the past three years, you can be confident that your newest ticket will definitely make a difference to the rates that you pay.
-If it has been longer than three years since the last ticket you have a better chance at no change in your rates.
+- Multiple tickets – If you have already had another speeding ticket within the past three years, you can be confident that your newest ticket will increase your rate.
+If it has been longer than three years since your last ticket, you have a better chance keeping your rates stable.

 Preserving your driver’s record and keeping it as clean as possible is essential to maintaining good rates.
 If you can’t keep it completely clean, spreading out the bad news will minimize the effect.

 Minimize the Impact of Speeding Tickets on Your Insurance Rates

-Your insurer may not give a break on first tickets but another insurer may be happy to do so, especially if you have an otherwise good driving and insurance record.
+Your insurer may not give a break on first tickets but another insurer may be happy to do so, especially if you have an otherwise good driving record.

-You may also find another insurer offers different discounts that you qualify more readily for that will allow you to counteract the increase caused by the speeding ticket.
+You may also find another insurer offers different discounts that you qualify more readily for that will allow you to counteract the increase in rates caused by the speeding ticket.

 Comparing Car Insurance Rates

 In order to get started doing so, use our free online quote tool.
 These tools allow you get multiple quotes quickly and present them in an easy to compare format that makes your job easy.